Sanglorian/orcus/Orcus Rulebook - current.md

 You know about life on the streets and feel the pulse of your local settlement.

+### Gather Information

+An hour’s time, a few gold pieces for buying drinks and making friends, and a Streetwise check get you a general idea of a city’s major news items, assuming there are no obvious reasons why the information would be withheld.
+The higher your check result, the better the information.

+The DC is higher in unfamiliar settlements and where the information sought is secret or protected.

 # Extended Challenges

 With most skill checks, a single die roll immediately determines whether or not a character succeeds.
 If a character wants to jump across a chasm or recall a specific piece of information, his success or failure is apparent after a single check.